NikitaCern/RandoCode/README.md

  - **newLab.py** - Creates a new assignment in the created file-system.
 Fills it with appropriate files and optionally moves the latest download to the folder.

 *Created 10.10.19*

+## Insert Generator

+- **gen.py** - Generates inserts, if you want to change the output values change line 51